 This doesn’t just go for the kids.
 Think about other relationships in your life.
 Your spouse, best friend, sister, etc….
 Think of anyone you are with regularly, who does things you don’t approve of.
 Things that cause you anger, depression, or frustration.
 Ask yourself, is what you are getting upset about worth it?
 Is it more important than your relationship with that person?
 I would bet probably not.

 So many people go through life each day, unhappy, looking for failures in others.
 They enjoy pointing out failures and correcting others.
-Sometimes it is purposeful, but most of the time it is subconscious.
+Sometimes it is purposeful, but most of the time it’s subconscious.
 It’s a habit that has formed over time.
 When others fail to meet our expectations, we tend to hold on to them, letting them fester, eating us up inside.
 Then every little unmet expectation continues to pile up.
 We may be calm for a short while, but eventually the cup runneth over.

-I have come to realize that 99% of the things that upset me won’t matter tomorrow, in a week or in a month.
+I have come to realize that 99% of the things that upset me won’t matter tomorrow, in a week, or in a month.
 So why slowly ruin relationships with someone each day, when the things that I am letting upset me are no big deal.
-Though these small events are brief, the way we view and respond to them and can affect us and others for a long time.
+Though these small events are brief, the way we view and respond to them can affect us and others for a long time.
 I understand all the little things can add up.
 But ask yourself, how can you learn to tolerate these small events?
 At least to the point where you don’t get angry or upset any more.
 Ask yourself how you can work more towards removing expectations of others.
 How you can stop lashing out when others don’t do what you expected them to do?
 Maybe staying calm and reminding these people what you would like to happen would be better than arguing and yelling?
 Remember, “Don’t sweat the small stuff.”
 Don’t sacrifice a beautiful relationship or your own sanity for things that don’t really matter.

 Don’t Sweat the Small Stuff and It’s All Small Stuff was a great book and helped me to see things differently.
 It is easy to read and can help change your life.
 If you want to pick it up, use my Amazon affiliate link below by clicking on the book: